 To support our mission, we provide all services, including SCUBA skills instruction, standard and customized adaptive diving equipment, and underwater video-photography for self evaluation at no cost to those individuals who face a battle to live a more independent lifestyle.

-Kenneth "Jim" Hoser, Founder & Executive Director of Adaptive Diving Association earned the
+Kenneth "Jim" Hoser, Founder & Former Executive Director of Adaptive Diving Association who has departed us on December 8th, 2021 had earned the

 National Association of Underwater Instructors

 Outstanding Service Award - 2015

 "for his dedication to bringing adaptive diving into the mainstream!"

 Kenneth "Jim" Hoser has dedicated his life to helping individuals with disabilities find comfort, solace, and excitement through the world of adaptive scuba diving.